alexellis/k3sup/README.md

 * [kind](https://github.com/kubernetes-sigs/kind) - kind can run a Kubernetes cluster within a Docker container for local development. k3s is also suitable for this purpose through `k3d`.
 KinD is not suitable for running a remote cluster for development.
 * [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/) - a tool to create fully-loaded, production-ready Kubernetes clusters with or without high-availability (HA).
 Tends to be heavier-weight and slower than k3s.
 It is aimed at cloud VMs or bare-metal computers which means it doesn't always work well with low-powered ARM devices.
 * [k3v](https://github.com/ibuildthecloud/k3v) - "virtual kubernetes" - a very early PoC from the author of k3s aiming to slice up a single cluster for multiple tenants

-## License

-MIT

-## Contributing

-### Blog posts & tweets

-Blogs posts, tutorials, and Tweets about k3sup (`#k3sup`) are appreciated.
-Please send a PR to the README.md file to add yours.

-### Say thanks ☕️ 👏

-Show your support for `k3sup` through [GitHub Sponsors](https://github.com/users/alexellis/sponsorship) from 5USD.

-### Contributing via GitHub

-Before contributing code, please see the [CONTRIBUTING guide](https://github.com/alexellis/inlets/blob/master/CONTRIBUTING.md).
-Note that k3sup uses the same guide as [inlets.dev](https://inlets.dev/).

-Both Issues and PRs have their own templates.
-Please fill out the whole template.

-All commits must be signed-off as part of the [Developer Certificate of Origin (DCO)](https://developercertificate.org)